Keyword Planner: Get metrics and forecasts

 This article shows you how to get metrics and forecasts for your keywords, what these metrics and forecasts mean and how to target and filter your results.

 Get metrics and forecasts for your keywords

-- In the upper right corner, click the tool icon , then under "Planning," click Keyword Planner.
+- In the top right-hand corner, click the tool icon , then under 'Planning', click Keyword Planner.

 - Click Get metrics and forecasts for your keywords.

 - Enter or paste a list of keywords in the search box, separated by commas or line breaks.

 - Click Get started to see your forecasts.

 - To see forecasts for your plan broken down by top keywords, locations and devices, click Plan overview from the page menu on the left.